-The ALUC requires mandatory review of all land use actions, regulations, and permits in the following circumstances: (i) prior to the ALUC adoption of an ALUCP for an Airport when the land use action, regulation or permit is located within two (2) miles of the Airport boundary pursuant to PUC §21675.1(b); or (ii) within an AIA when a Local Agency has neither revised its general plan or specific plan to be consistent with the ALUCP nor overruled the ALUC with regard to the ALUCP, pursuant to the requirements of PUC §21675.1(b) and §21676.5(a).
-Ministerial permits which have implications for ALUCP compatibility factors shall be subject to ALUC review in the same manner as discretionary projects.
+(A) Individual Land Use Development Projects.
+The Authority shall require a mandatory review of all actions, regulations and permits involving the vicinity of an Airport within the Authority's jurisdiction under the following circumstances: (i) prior to the Authority adoption of an ALUCP for an Airport; and (ii) when a Local Agency has neither revised its general plan or specific plan to be consistent with the Authority's ALUCP nor overruled the Authority with regard to the ALUCP pursuant to the requirements of P.U.C. §21675.1(b) and §21676.5(a).

-The ALUC requests that, even when the ALUC has adopted an ALUCP for an Airport and the Local Agency has revised its general plan or specific plan to be consistent with the ALUCP, the Local Agency continue to submit land use actions for ALUC review where building and corresponding construction crane heights have potential airspace compatibility implications that may adversely affect Airport operations.
-The ALUC's project review on these types of non-mandatory project submittals shall be advisory in nature.
+The Authority requests that, even when the Authority has adopted an ALUCP for an Airport and the Local Agency has revised its general plan or specific plan to be consistent with the Authority's ALUCP, the Local Agency continue to submit major land use actions for review, including, but not limited to, large developments where site design and other factors, such as building height, have potential compatibility implications, even when the overall development may be acceptable.
+The Authority's project review on these types of non-mandatory project submittals shall be advisory in nature.